The long, hard road out of Vielha

 Eventually the pavement ends and I’m in deeper forest.
 There are a couple of turnoffs (one for the entrance to the famous tunnel) and things are starting to get difficult.

 Steep, hot, humid.
 And the flies are out in force.

 A bit more than an hour into the walk, I get to a little cabin on the edge of an adorable alpine meadow.
 A couple coming down ask me if I’ve seen any mushrooms, and point me in the direction of the pass.
-The man, tattoos, gold chain, some sort of accent, tells me it’s an hour to the top.
+The man, tattoos, gold chain, native Spanish with some sort of accent, tells me it’s an hour to the top.

 I tell them I haven’t seen any mushrooms, and continue on my way.